elis-elis/AR_practice/README.md

 # AR_practice

-trying out Augmented Reality stuffs to build an AR Drawing App using OpenCV and Mediapipe in Python
+building an AR Drawing App using OpenCV and Mediapipe in Python

+- Capture Webcam Feed
+- Integrate Hand Detection
+- Track Finger Position and Draw